mmirudeea/website/slides/lectures/resources/timers/slides.md

 stabilizing the signal and adjusting it

 1. divides down the clock signals used for the timer, giving reduced overflow rates
-2. allows the timer to be clocked at a user desires the rate
+2. allows the timer to be clocked at a user desired rate

 <div align="center">
 <img src="./clock_pipeline.png" class="rounded w-140">